|Davide Beatrici da5b6edd07||2 days ago|

 There are two modules in Mumble; the client (mumble) and the server (murmur).
-The client works on Win32/64, Linux and Mac OS X, while the server should work on anything Qt can be installed on.
+The client works on Windows, Linux, FreeBSD and macOS, while the server should work on anything Qt can be installed on.

 If you want to report a bug or create a feature-request, you can open a new issue (after you have checked that there is none already) on GitHub.

 After installation, you should have a new Mumble folder in your Start Menu, from which you can start Mumble.

 Doubleclick the Murmur icon to start murmur.
 There will be a small icon on your taskbar from which you can view the log.

 To set the superuser password, run murmur with the parameters